Forget the Icons:The Most Beautiful Spots in the City

 Across from the California Academy of Sciences sits the copper-clad landmark de Young Museum building, designed by Herzog & de Meuron.
 Reopened in October 2005, the de Young showcases the institution’s significant collections of American painting, sculpture and decorative arts from the 17th to the 21st centuries; art from Africa, Oceania, and the Americas; costume and textile arts; and international contemporary art.
 Be sure to access the Hamon Education Tower Observation Level, free to the public.

 Before the Golden Gate Bridge was a twinkle in the eye, Fort Point stood at the mouth of the Golden Gate Strait in its defense.
-Built right before the Civil War, this fortification stands at the southern end of the bridge.
+Built before the Civil War, this fortification stands at the bridge's southern end.
 These days, Fort Point is recognized as a national historic site and maintained by the Golden Gate Recreational Area.

 From this Sunset District Park, you have gorgeous views from downtown San Francisco and Golden Gate Park all the way to Pt.
 Reyes and around to Lake Merced.
 There is a small trail network, consisting of 0.2 miles ascending to the top of the park hill, but the view at the top makes it totally worth it.